-Most router will allows a manual setup or the bands but will need to be checked in settings to see.
+Most routers will allow a manual setup or the bands but will need to be checked in settings to see.

 If possible, manually setting up the 2.4GHz and 5GHz frequencies may be best.

-Routers will get Firmware updates every so often that fixes bugs and security issues a unit may have.
+Routers will get Firmware updates every so often that fix bugs and security issues a unit may have.

 Most smartphones have the option for Auto Connect in the options.